Direct, live selling has become ubiquitous.

 - 86% of those that livestream do so at least weekly.

 - Of those that only use recorded video, 39% say they are likely to start livestreaming in the next year.

 The good news?
 With today’s technology, it’s easy and affordable to start livestreaming.
-Grab your iPhone and download an app, like Switcher Studio, that has direct integrations with many social media platforms including Facebook, YouTube, and Linkedin and you can produce high-quality, branded livestreams for as low as $45 per month.
+Grab your iPhone and download an app, like Switcher Studio, that has direct integrations with many social media platforms including Facebook and YouTube and you can produce high-quality, branded livestreams for as low as $45 per month.

 Small production budgets are OK